anjeleno/rdx-rivendell/README.md

 ## 🎯 Project Objective:

 RDX extends Rivendell's core functionality with modular management of streaming, processing, rotuing of AES67, Jack aware applcations.
 With smart codec and stream buidling.
-Feels like a nativate Rivendell application, but safe to install/uninstall without dirupting mission critical audio.
+Feels like a native Rivendell application, but safe to install/uninstall without disrupting mission critical audio.

 - **JACK Audio**: Profile-based management with device discovery and intelligent patchbay
 - **Streaming**: Integrated Icecast configuration and Liquidsoap control